-Governor’s Office News Release: Governor Ige announces that Animal Quarantine Station preferred location for new Oʻahu Community Correctional CenterPosted on Nov 8, 2017 in Latest News, Newsroom, Press Releases
+Governor’s Office News Release: Governor Ige announces that Animal Quarantine Station preferred location for new Oʻahu Community Correctional CenterPosted on Nov 8, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced that his administration has completed the Draft Environmental Impact Statement (EIS) for the relocation of the O‘ahu Community Correctional Center (OCCC) and identified the Animal Quarantine Station in Halawa as the preferred site.